hendriks73/directional_cnns/README.md

 # Directional CNNs

-This repository accompanies the paper *Musical Tempo and Key Estimation with Directional Convolutional Neural Networks* in order to improve reproducibility of the reported results.
+This repository accompanies the paper [Musical Tempo and Key Estimation using Convolutional Neural Networks with Directional Filters](https://arxiv.org/abs/1903.10839) in order to improve reproducibility of the reported results.

 ## Audio Files